avac54765/ManiacMusic/concerts.md

       .then(response => {
         // trap error response from Web API if (response.status == 211) {
-          alert('Name is missing, or is less than 2 characters, please refresh and enter a valid name') }
+          alert('Song name is missing, or is less than 2 characters, please refresh and enter a valid song name') }
         if (response.status == 212) {
+          alert('Artist is missing, or is less than 2 characters, please refresh and enter a valid artist') }
+        if (response.status == 213) {
-          alert('Duration is missing, or is not an integer, please enter a valid duration') }
+          alert('Album is missing, or is less than 2 characters, please refresh and enter a valid album') }

         if (response.status !== 200) {